lmullen/jsr/issues/vol13/roll.markdown

 between religious faith and the politics of class.

-Historians of southern religion have produced a rich body of work that explores the role of power—economic, gendered, and racial—in the dynamics of faith.
-As a labor historian I have relied on these scholars—Paul Harvey, Adele Oltman, Harvey Cox, Donald G. Matthews, Randall J. Stephens, Vincent Harding, Joe Creech, Robert H. Craig, Wilson Jeremiah Moses, and Albert J. Raboteau, to name a few—as I tried to get a better grasp on the lives and minds of southern workers.
+Historians of southern religion have produced a rich body of work that explores the role of power---economic, gendered, and racial---in the dynamics of faith.
+As a labor historian I have relied on these scholars---Paul Harvey, Adele Oltman, Harvey Cox, Donald G. Matthews, Randall J. Stephens, Vincent Harding, Joe Creech, Robert H. Craig, Wilson Jeremiah Moses, and Albert J. Raboteau, to name a few---as I tried to get a better grasp on the lives and minds of southern workers.
 My fellow contributors to this roundtable, with their excellent work, are already taking the field in fascinating new directions, deepening what